 The vertical grow system allows for high-density plant growing and uses hydroponics for the delivery of nutrients and water.
 With the vertical grow system, we are able to produce more plants per acre.
 As the plants are stacked on top of each other, they are accessible to the elderly and those with mobility restrictions who don’t have to bend down to garden!

 Around our garden

-Our community garden includes an orchard, and apiary, chicken coops, raised beds, greenhouses, garden sheds and a hoop house.
-Our garden is among those featured on the MultiFaith GROWS web site.
+Our community garden includes an orchard, and apiary, chicken coops, raised beds, greenhouses, garden sheds and hoop houses.

 Come and get involved!

-You can be involved in developing our community garden and making a real difference in our community through your participation in our Garden Club.
+You can be involved in developing our community garden and making a real difference in our community.
 Every week, volunteers meet at the church to get their hands dirty and work in the garden.
 Come and make some new friends this week!
 Meeting times vary at different times of year so please contact us for more details.
 You can find our Community Garden on facebook here.